-Processing time is the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
+Processing times for an application received under the normal rules, as opposed to under Special Rules for Terminal Illness, is the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
 It includes time spent waiting to receive further information from applicants and other organisations (for example, General Practitioners (GPs) and local authorities), if required, but does not include time to make payments.
 It is calculated in working days.
 Weekends and public holidays are excluded from calculations, even if applications were processed by staff working overtime on these days.
 The time of day that an application was received or processed is not taken into account.